h3dema/bwping-udp/docs/bwping-client.md

   [, link_quality_local, signal_local, noise_local, link_quality_remote, signal_remote, noise_remote]

   * *delay* and *jitter* are shown in seconds, with a resolution of microseconds.

+  * *delay_s* and *jitter_s* are the standard deviation of the delay and jitter, respectiveely.
+They area also shown in seconds, with a resolution of microseconds.

   * *loss* is shown in percentage.